Euan Rabagliati: Racing driver

 Rabagliati also had a parallel career as an amateur racing driver.
 He is said to have competed for the Éireann Cup in the 1st Irish Grand Prix, held at Phoenix Park on 13 July 1929.
-He drove a 2-litre Lagonda OH for Fox & Nicholl (although the programme and reports for the event appears not to confirm this).
+He drove a 2-litre Lagonda OH for Fox & Nicholl (although the programme and reports for the event appear not to confirm this).
 The next year, on 9 May 1930, Rabagliati took part in the Double Twelve Hour Race at Brooklands, driving a Talbot AO90.
 Towards the end of the first day's racing, while attempting to overtake the Austin 7 Ulster of Archibald Frazer-Nash, Rabagliati lost control and skidded, and his fellow Talbot driver Roland Hebeler crashed into him.
 Rabagliati's car span off the track into the spectator area, killing one and injuring twenty others, many seriously.
 Edward "Ted" Allery, Rabagliati's riding mechanic, was killed, and Rabagliati suffered severe head injuries, having a silver plate inserted into his skull.
 After waking from a coma, his first words was to ask for a bottle of champagne.
 The accident gave rise to the legal case: Hall v.
 Brooklands Auto Racing Club, after which the signs "Motor Racing is Dangerous" were displayed at all race meetings.